Armenia and Azerbaijan accuse each other of violating Nagorno-Karabakh ceasefire

 Within minutes of the truce taking effect from midday, both sides accused each other of breaking it.

-The Armenian defence ministry accused Azerbaijan of shelling a settlement inside Armenia, while ethnic Armenian forces in Karabakh alleged that Azeri forces had launched a new offensive five minutes after the truce took hold.
+The Armenian defence ministry accused Azerbaijan of shelling a settlement inside Armenia, while ethnic Armenian forces in Karabakh alleged that Azeri forces had launched a new offensive five minutes after the truce took hold and killed two civilians.

-Azerbaijan said enemy forces in Karabakh were shelling Azeri territory.
+Azerbaijan said enemy forces in Karabakh were shelling Azeri territory and that one civilian had been killed.
 Both sides have consistently denied each others’ assertions in what has also become a war of words accompanying the fighting.

 “We’ll go to the very end and get what rightfully belongs to us,” he said.